heroLFG/hugo-herolfg-site/content/posts/truth.md

 ## Creator

 The Creator loves all people and aims at peace.
 The Creator does not love all behaviors.
+The Creator is eternal, inviting, and near.

 ## Holy Spirit

 The spirit of cooperation.

-### Who Am I?

-- I constantly practice asking that the Creator be with me through the Holy Spirit who loves all people and aims at peace.